artcuddy/project4-cocktail-nerd/TESTING.md

 * Increased the views coverage testing from 55% to 80%

-After automated testing had been setup I was able to get the total automated test coverage up to 93%.

 This could be improved on of course to get to 100% coverage and is something I could look at completing over time.
+All test files are located in the Cocktailapp/tests folder in the project.

 ![admin.py](documentation/readme_images/testing/after-automated-tests.webp)